About to take on a Lease – 7 Clauses you need to know!

 (07) 3876 5111

-Kayleigh Whittaker is a senior lawyer on our Commercial and Property team who assists with Employment Law matters.
-With a high level of experience in commercial and retail leasing, voluntary and involuntary purchase and sale acquisitions property development and employee relations, Kayleigh provides practical advice to ensure smooth business and property transactions.
+Kayleigh Swift is a Director of our Property team who showcases her expertise in Commercial and Residential property matters..
+With a high level of experience in commercial and retail leasing, voluntary and involuntary purchase and sale acquisitions and property development matters, Kayleigh provides practical advice to ensure smooth property transactions.